 Failure 2: No Risk-Based Prioritization

 Patch management deploys every update vendors release, treating a cosmetic UI fix with the same urgency as a remotely exploitable authentication bypass.
 Auditors verify risk-based decision-making: documented criteria for why certain vulnerabilities receive immediate attention while others follow standard timelines.
-PCI DSS 6.1 requires a process to identify and rank newly discovered security vulnerabilities [PCI DSS 4.0 Req.
-6.1].
+PCI DSS v4.0.1 Req.
+6.3.1 requires a process to identify and rank newly discovered security vulnerabilities based on risk [PCI DSS v4.0.1 Req.
+6.3.1].
 Deploying all patches equally demonstrates process, not judgment.

 The Zero-Day Gap

 Auditors test for this scenario specifically: “Show me your procedure for vulnerabilities without available patches.”
 Organizations relying solely on patch management have no documented response.
 Vulnerability management addresses the gap through compensating controls: network segmentation isolating the vulnerable system, WAF rules blocking known exploit patterns, or feature disabling until the vendor releases a fix.
-Documenting these compensating controls and the risk acceptance decision creates the evidence auditors need [NIST SP 800-53 Rev. 5 CA-5].
+Implement the compensating control under NIST SP 800-53 Rev. 5 SI-2 (Flaw Remediation) and document the plan for permanent remediation as a POA&M item [NIST SP 800-53 Rev. 5 SI-2; CA-5].
+Documenting these compensating controls and the risk acceptance decision creates the evidence auditors need.

 Framework Requirements: Both Programs Required Separately

 All four major compliance frameworks (SOC 2, HIPAA, PCI DSS 4.0, and ISO 27001) distinguish between vulnerability identification and software update deployment with separate control numbers.
 Operating one program without the other creates audit findings.
-The table below maps the specific control references for each program across four frameworks.
+Each framework assigns separate control numbers to vulnerability identification and software update deployment.

 | Framework | Vulnerability Management | Patch Management |